HIVE-MIND COLLECTIVISM, A Philosophical-Ideological Theoretical System

 It should be read as a theoretical statement, philosophical-ideological system, a secular-political philosophical-nontheist faith, and a non-negotiable preamble.
 Those who find themselves opposed to what is written here have identified themselves as opponents of collective human survival and dignity.
 That is not personal.
 That is political.

 I want to make a note at the outset: there are things that, due to personal security considerations, cannot be covered or expanded upon here.
 Those are things left for the reader to come to know on their own.
-This is also a work in progress.
+This is also a work in progress but isn't all communist theory?

 PART I: Identity and Definition